-- Concluded that, given the limited precedent for telecommunications outages of this magnitude and member companies' prior experiences with smaller-scale outages, there is a low probability of a widespread, sustained outage of public telephone service; however, the potential societal impacts of such an outage are high enough to warrant consideration. - Offered recommendations to the President intended to decrease the overall probability of a widespread outage, including improving inter-carrier coordination for widespread outage recovery; clarifying who has the authority to resolve legal and regulatory impediments to the rapid and orderly restoration of service during such outages.
+• Offered recommendations to the President intended to decrease the overall probability of a widespread outage, including improving intercarrier coordination for widespread outage recovery; clarifying who has the authority to resolve legal and regulatory impediments to the rapid and orderly restoration of service during such outages.
 These recommendations also encourage the Federal Communications Commission (FCC) to (a) ensure that local number portability (LNP) national standards and requirements, including NS/EP, are agreed upon and adhered to before implementing LNP on a widespread basis; (b) allow sufficient time to complete reliability, interoperability, and security testing of new services and products before implementing regulatory mandates; and (c) urge established entities and newer entrants to adhere to and help develop industry standards and best practices.

-A "fresh look" is now being taken at the possibility of a widespread outage in the converging network environment in response to an October 2000 request by the Assistant to the President for Science and Technology.
-[19] Among the questions to be answered are (1) how should existing NSTAC, National Communications System (NCS)/NCC, and other private and Government organizations evolve with the networks to ensure a quick, organized, and technically competent response in the case of a widespread outage; and (2) what reasonable steps could the Government take to help the NSTAC, and industry in general, better prepare to react to a widespread outage in these networks?
+A fresh look is now being taken at the possibility of a widespread outage in the converging network environment in response to an October 2000 request by the Assistant to the President for Science and Technology.19[22] Among the questions to be answered are (1) How should existing NSTAC, National Communications System (NCS)/NCC, and other private and Government organizations evolve with the networks to ensure a quick, organized, and technically competent response in the case of a widespread outage?
+(2) What reasonable steps could the Government take to help the NSTAC, and industry in general, better prepare to react to a widespread outage in these networks?
 The preliminary analysis of NS/EP telecommunications in a converged network environment focused on its relative immaturity when compared with the legacy PSN.
 According to this analysis, NS/EP communications should utilize the converged network, but until complete confidence is established, the community should not rely exclusively on services based on converged networks.
 A formal interim report will be presented at the NSTAC XXIV meeting in June 2001.

 Cross-Sectoral Assessments.
-An initial cross-sectoral assessment was undertaken in 1993 when an NSTAC Energy Task Force addressed the telecommunications electric service priority and national energy strategy review.[20]
-In January 1995, the Director of the National Security Agency briefed the NSTAC on threats to U.S. information systems and the need to improve the security of critical national infrastructures.
-In March, the NSTAC advised the President that "[the] integrity of the Nation's information systems, both government and public, are increasingly at risk to intrusion and attack . . . other national infrastructures . . . [such as] finance, air traffic control, power, etc., also depend on reliable and secure information systems, and could be at risk."[21]
-Four months later, President Clinton "welcomed" the Advisory Committee's continuing efforts to work with the Administration in this area and asked for "input from the full range of national information infrastructure users" to assess the NS/EP requirements for the Nation's rapidly evolving information infrastructure.
-[22] Shortly thereafter, Presidential Decision Directive 39 was released.
-It directed the Attorney General to lead a governmentwide effort to reexamine the adequacy of the Nation's infrastructure protection.[23]
+An initial cross-sectoral assessment was undertaken in 1993 when an NSTAC Energy Task Force addressed the telecommunications electric service priority and national energy strategy review.20[23] In January 1995, the Director of the National Security Agency briefed the NSTAC on threats to U.S. information systems and the need to improve the security of critical national infrastructures.
+In March, the NSTAC advised the President that "[the] integrity of the Nation's information systems, both government and public, are increasingly at risk to intrusion and attack . . . other national infrastructures . . . [such as] finance, air traffic control, power, etc., also depend on reliable and secure information systems, and could be at risk."21[24] Four months later, President Clinton "welcomed" the Advisory Committee's continuing efforts to work with the Administration in this area and asked for "input from the full range of national information infrastructure users" to assess the NS/EP requirements for the Nation's rapidly evolving information infrastructure.22[25] Shortly thereafter, Presidential